vfilby/scanman/README.md

 3. If the files can be verified the script will combine the images with `img2pdf` and make it searchable with `ocrmypdf`
 4. Once the .pdf is complete it will move the file to a `completed directory` and delete the source image files

+Note that you can completely bypass the OCR stage by setting the environment variable COMBINE_ONLY to "True".
+This is useful if you plan on using a more complex system downstream like paperless-ngx.

 ## Development

 **Dependencies**